 The Morristown – Basking Ridge Hospital Trail

-As roads were concerned, this was a major road, known by French soldiers as “Le grande chemin” or “the great highway” connecting Morristown and Basking Ridge.
+As far as roads were concerned, this was a major road, known by French soldiers as “Le grande chemin” or “the great highway” connecting Morristown and Basking Ridge.
 The red line is the beginning of Basking Ridge Road, which later became Route 32, Mt.
 Kemble Road and today is US Route 202.

 John Morton and The Hospital at Basking Ridge

-John Morton was a Colonel in the Continental Army, but gave up his commission in 1761 to become a highly successful merchant, specializing in the trade of flax back home to his native Ulster in Northern Ireland supporting the countries linen industry.
+John Morton was a Colonel in the Continental Army but gave up his commission in 1761 to become a highly successful merchant, specializing in the trade of flax back home to his native Ulster in Northern Ireland supporting the country’s linen industry.
 He became one of the wealthiest men in New York City before the Revolution and he described himself as a self-sacrificing patriot during the struggle for Independence.

 As wealthy merchant, Morton became known as the “Rebel Banker” for loaning large sums of money to the rebel cause.
-In 1775, Morton liquidated most of his capital to loan the Revolutionary War effort.
-After the capture of New York City by the British, John and Maria Sophia Morton were forced to flee with their large family (six kids) to Elizabethtown, New Jersey, then they remained several weeks in a house in Springfield with five other families, who were also fugitives.
+1775 Morton liquidated most of his capital to loan the Revolutionary War effort.
+After the capture of New York City by the British, John and Maria Sophia Morton were forced to flee with their large family (six kids) to Elizabethtown, New Jersey, where they remained for several weeks in a house in Springfield with five other families, who were also fugitives.
 Not feeling safe, they decided to go beyond the “Long Hill” and settled on Basking Ridge in 1776 where they called for their belongings from New York City.

 General Washington and John Morton